Alvor and Western Algarve Break in February

 A wide beach with rollers crashing in on the sandy beach.
 Dunes line the estuary.
-At this time of year the beach was deserted.
+At this time of year, the beach was deserted.
 Few hotels or B&Bs but plenty of mobile homes / caravans.
-After lunch we drove south to Praia Bordeira.
+After lunch, we drove south to Praia Bordeira.
 Again packed with mobile homes on the edge of the village near the dunes, and paddle to the beach.
 Follow the road back through the village to the point for boardwalks and a splendid view across the bay.

 Praia do Amado

-Final call on the west coast was Praia do Amado – the road was a little rough but well worth the trip to the beach car park inevitably full of mobile homes!
+The final call on the west coast was Praia do Amado – the road was a little rough but well worth the trip to the beach car park inevitably full of mobile homes!
 On the beach the first sign of surfers in the cold water.
 Again lovely views along the coast.